FOR CA / CS / CMA / LAWYERS ADVISING INDIAN STARTUPS

 17 Chapters of Actionable Content

 105 pages of structured, India-specific reference material.
-No filler.
-No US copy-paste.
-No AI fluff.

-The arithmetic of the opportunity — 1.6 lakh+ DPIIT startups, USD 9–12 bn raised every year, and a Series A round generating ₹6–18 lakh in professional fees.
+The arithmetic of the opportunity, 1.6 lakh+ DPIIT startups, USD 9–12 bn raised every year, and a Series A round generating ₹6–18 lakh in professional fees.
 Why the four structural gaps in training, documentation, regulatory tracking, and working style are the basis of a defensible practice.

 “Chapter 8 on cap tables is the one I keep going back to.
 The pre-money / post-money worked example with the ESOP top-up dilution math is the exact conversation I have with founders before every Series A. Now I have a book reference I can hand them so we spend the meeting deciding, not explaining.”